Developing as a new teacher

 Courses, resources and networks for those new to various teaching roles.

 New teaching experiences can be exciting but daunting!
-Whether you’re approaching your first tutorial, lecturing for the first time or taking on your first course organisation or personal tutoring role we’re here to help.
+Whether you’re approaching your first tutorial, lecturing for the first time or taking on your first course organisation or a Cohort Lead role we’re here to help.

 If you’re about to start tutoring or lab demonstrating then have a look at our workshops and resources for tutors and demonstrators.
 Some of these are intended as an introduction for those new to these roles.

 You may want to begin an accredited programme or award focused on teaching in higher education.
 This is likely to be useful for your future career.
-To begin this process, if you are a new member of academic staff you are encouraged to participate in the two-day orientation to academic practice programme and to attend at least two optional courses.
+To begin this process, new members of academic staff are expected and encouraged to engage with professional development for learning and teaching and to consider working towards fellowship of the Higher Education Academy (HEA).

-There are some regularly updated blogs about learning and teaching which are a great source of ideas:
+There is a regularly updated blog about learning and teaching which is a great source of ideas:

 Do remember to ask around in your subject area for advice as well.
 You should get help locally with how your teaching fits into particular courses and programmes and how teaching is administered.
 Local colleagues are also often the best people to advise on common teaching challenges and solutions in your specific subject area.